ShreyasDankhade/mini_devops_project/README.md

 ## ⚙️ Setup Instructions

-## *Please do a Code Review to make changes as per the requirement.*
+## *Please perform a code review and implement the necessary changes to align with the specified requirements.*

 ### 1. Infrastructure Provisioning with Terraform